cs3110/textbook/src/chapters/ds/rb.md

   | a, b, c, d -> Node (a, b, c, d)
 ```

-This balancing transformation possibly breaks the Local Invariant one level up
-in the tree, but it can be restored again at that level in the same way, and so
+*Why does a rotation (i.e., the balance operation) preserve the BST Invariant?*
+Inspect the figures above to convince yourself that the rotated tree ensures the
+proper ordering of all the nodes and subtrees.
+The choice of which labels were
+placed where in the first figure was clever, and is what guarantees that the
+final tree has the same labels in all four cases.

+*Why does a rotation preserve the Global Invariant?* Before a rotation, the tree
+satisfies the Global Invariant.
+That means the subtrees `a`-`d` below the
+grandparent all have the same black height, and the grandparent adds one to that
+height.
+In the rotated tree, the subtrees are all at the same level, but now `x`
+and `z` add one to that height.
+The overall black height of the tree has not
+changed, and each path continues to have the same black height.

+*Why does a rotation establish the Local Invariant?* The only Local Invariant
+violation in the tree before the rotation involved the marked node.
+After the
+rotation, that violation has been eliminated.
+Moreover, since `x` and `z` are
+colored black after the rotation, they cannot be creating new Local Invariant
+violations with the root (if any) of subtrees `a`-`d`.
+However, the root of the
+rotated tree is now `y` and is colored red.
+If that node has a parent&mdash;that
+is, if the grandparent in cases 1-4 was not the root of the entire
+tree&mdash;then it's possible we just created a new Local Invariant violation
+between `y` and its parent!

+To address that possible new violation, we need to continue walking up the tree
+from `y` to the root, and fix further Local Invariant violations as we go.
+In
-on up the tree.
-In the worst case, the process cascades all the way up to the
+the worst case, the process cascades all the way up to the top of the tree and
-root and results in two adjacent red nodes, one of them the root.
-But if this
+results in two adjacent red nodes, one of which has just become the root.
+But if
-happens, we can just recolor the root black, which increases the black height by
+this happens, we can just recolor this new root from red to black.
+That finishes
-one while restoring the Local Invariant, and preserving the Global Invariant.
+restoring the Local Invariant.
+It also preserves the Global Invariant while
+increasing the total black height of the entire tree by one&mdash;and that is
+the only way the black height increases from an insertion.
+The `insert` code
-The amount of work is $O(\log n)$.
-The `insert` code using `balance` is as
+using `balance` is as follows:
-follows:

 ```{code-cell} ocaml
 let insert x s =